Private Pilot Licence

 The flying skills required to pass the TC PPL flight test

-The ability to competently operate a single engine, non-high-performance aircraft certified for a minimum flight crew of 1.
+The ability to competently operate a single engine, non-high-performance aircraft certified for a minimum flight crew of one.

 Required Course Materials